Read-The-Question/rtq-review/README.md

 - [`apps/review-legacy-gatsby-web`](apps/review-legacy-gatsby-web) retains the
   generated-Markdown Gatsby reviewer.
 It is currently unused but remains the sole review consumer of copied paper assets until it is explicitly retired.
+- [`apps/review-web`](apps/review-web) is the maintained Next.js application
+  for reviewing generated paper Markdown and submitting review actions.

-The other review applications and the review API will move into this workspace in separate migrations.
-They are not part of this initial workspace setup.
+The tag reviewer, question viewer, and review API will move into this workspace in separate migrations.

 ## Setup